marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 variety, suggesting that these copies do not delay the floral transition.}\label{figure:3xx:flcapexcgenome}
 \end{figure}

-The expression response of *FLC* in Arabidopsis is quantitative at the tissue level[@michaels_flowering_1999; @angel_polycomb_based_2011].
-The magnitude of expression is therefore an important aspect of *FLC* regulation.
-Comparing the expression traces of the A genome copies of *BnFLC* expressed in both varieties in the apex (Figure \ref{figure:3xx:flcapexagenome}) revealed that the A2 and A3b copies are initially expressed at significantly lower levels in the spring variety relative to the winter variety.
-Therefore, although these copies both exhibit a decrease in expression during the cold treatment in both varieties, the absolute difference in expression level is greatest in the winter variety.
-The A3a copy of *BnFLC* shows remarkably similar expression traces and expression levels throughout the developmental time series in both varieties.
-Differences in the magnitude of expression are also observed for the C genome copies of *BnFLC* (Figure \ref{figure:3xx:flcapexcgenome}).
-Like the A2 and A3b copies, *BnFLC.C2* is more highly expressed pre-cold in the winter variety relative to the spring variety, suggesting a role in delaying the floral transition in Tapidor.
-The C3b copy of *BnFLC* shows very similar expression patterns and levels across the entire time series in both varieties, and is very lowly expressed in general.
-This suggests that it does not contribute to the differences in flowering observed between the two varieties.
-Finally, the C9 copies of *BnFLC* are frequently more highly expressed in the spring variety relative to the winter variety.
-This is especially true for *BnFLC.C9b*, where the expression level of the gene in the spring variety is approximately three-fold higher than the winter variety at the beginning of the time series.
-That these copies are more highly expressed in the spring variety indicates that these copies likely do not play a role in delaying the floral transition, unlike the role of *FLC* in Arabidopsis.

 The expression of *BnFLC* genes in the apex reveals that all but one homologue decrease in expression during the cold treatment, in line with expectations from Arabidopsis[@michaels_flowering_1999].
 That some copies exhibit reactivation in the winter, and not the spring variety, suggests that potentially the length of cold was not sufficient to stably repress the expression of those copies.